 The same thing can happen to cash savings that have interest rates below the rate of inflation.
 If the interest rate you get on your savings is less than the inflation rate, then you’re losing money.

 Currently, savers have £136 billion sitting in cash ISA accounts.
-And with an average interest rate of 0.26% per year for instant access cash ISAs, inflation is having a big impact on savings:
+And with savings interest rates generally being lower than inflation, it's having a big impact on savings:

-- If inflation increased by at least 6%, for every £1,000 stashed away, savers would lose on average £243 over five years – and it would only take 13 years for savings to effectively halve.
+- If inflation settled at 6% for five years, over that time for every £1,000 stashed away savers would lose on average £243.
+It would only take 13 years for their savings to effectively halve.

-- If inflation increased by at least 8%, for every £1,000 stashed away, savers would lose on average £311 over five years – and it would take less than 10 years for savings to effectively halve.
+- If inflation settled at 8% for five years, over that time for every £1,000 stashed away savers would lose on average £311.
+It would take less than 10 years for their savings to effectively halve.

 How do I protect my savings from inflation?